jaabberwocky/cs7637-kbai/README.md

 Contains my code submissions for the CS7367 course for Spring 2021.

-Create a development environment using `pyenv` by:
+Create a development environment matching the GradeScope environment using `pyenv`:

 ```
 pyenv install 3.8.0